6aru/nvim/README.md

 ## 🚀 Installation

-## 🚀 Installation

-### Remove Existing Neovim Configuration

-If you already have a Neovim configuration:
+#If you already have a Neovim configuration:
 ```bash
 mv ~/.config/nvim ~/.config/nvim.backup
 ```

-or
+or  Remove Existing Neovim Configuration

 ```bash
 rm -rf ~/.config/nvim